semaphoreci/docs/docs/reference/semaphore-changelog.md

   checks if Bash is available before starting jobs in a custom Docker container.
 Previously, without this check, the first step in a job that exports environment variables would fail without a real indication of the root problem.
+- From now on, outdated version of the CLI are rejected from accessing your organization.
+  Compatibility of the CLI will be uphold at least up to the last 3 minor releases.
+Only in case of security issues will this compatibility policy be broken.

 ### Week of September 23, 2019